aws-samples/amazon-location-samples/create-custom-map-style/README.md

  ![Origin Access Identity](media/OAI.png)
  *Origin Access Identity*

-1. The React App can then be run with `npm start` and the deployed app can be updated with `amplify publish` whenever you like.
+1. TODO: REMOVE THIS The React App can then be run with `npm start` and the deployed app can be updated with `amplify publish` whenever you like.
 Skip to
 [*Creating Amazon Location Service Resources*](#creating-amazon-location-service-resources) in this README to continue.

-## Option 2: Start from Scratch
+## Option 2 Start from Scratch

 ### Create a new React app